ricardolazaro/sqsfork/README.md

 ======

 High performance, Akka based Amazon SQS messages consumer for Scala.
-Tested with scala 2.10 and
+Tested with scala 2.10 and Java 7

 SQS is complete message solution powered by Amazon, including monitoring, alarms, redundancy, etc.
 Due to its particularities, we decided to build a message consumer from scratch, to better handle costs, latency and others.